 Please don't hesitate to contact me with any problems or questions, I have a lot of experience and can help you resolve most issues very inexpensively or point you in the right direction, especially before going to the vet!
 I‘m sure I’ve taken one of my dogs to the vet for the exact same thing and between my network, we can get you educated on the matter before your visit!
-Not all vets are created equal and you need to be the ambassador for your dog♥️This would include most anything :)
+Not all vets are created equal and you need to be the ambassador for your dog♥️This would include most anything.

-We are feeding Purina one smart blend large breed puppy food, we will add warm water to a 2 cup sized bowl along with tablespoon Fage plain yogurt stir it up and add a tablespoon of puppy canned to top.
+We are feeding Purina one smart blend large breed puppy food, we will add warm water to a 2 cup sized bowl along with tablespoon pumpkin stir it up and add a tablespoon of puppy canned.
 I feed them 2 times a day.
-The yogurt helps them get probiotics in their gutt.
 You can offer them a total of 6 cups of food a day throughout their life, get them on adult food at 12 weeks of age.
 Give her more food even though it says differently on package.
 If u feed them like package it makes them crazy for food.
 If you give them more they don’t care about it.
 Also dogs need a quality grain, don’t do the grain free, fad diet.
 I chose purina because they spend millions on research and development and they have only had a couple limited recalls.
 I have tried all the other foods and fads and always go back to Purina , I’ve been doing this sense 2007.
 I have people tell me they fed this and their dogs have lived 15 and 17 years and I also have had no issues feeding this food.